Are you worried about how your tattoo will affect your job prospects?

-However, organisations will be narrowing down their talent pool if they hold on to dated views.
+However, organizations will be narrowing down their talent pool if they hold on to dated views.

-If you have a tattoo that expresses a controversial opinion or is perceived as violent or discriminatory then you are unlikely to be hired into certain organisations.
-It will also increase the risk of being rejected if you have visible tattoos on your face, neck or hands.
-My regular followers will know I talk about the importance of being aligned with the company’s values, ethos and operating principles – Company Culture.
+It will also increase the risk of being rejected if you have visible tattoos on your face, neck, or hands.
+My regular followers will know I talk about the importance of being aligned with the company’s values, ethos, and operating principles – Company Culture.

 Considering a career in the Police?